Alfie Templeman: Career

 In 2018, Templeman recorded and released his debut single "Orange Juice", followed soon after by his debut EP, Like an Animal, released in October 2018 by Chess Club Records.
 Templeman wrote, performed and recorded his debut EP Like an Animal in his bedroom after school.
 Before signing with Chess Club, Templeman would upload his music on Spotify and was noticed when he featured on their "Discover Weekly" playlist.

 After completing his GCSEs, Templeman left high school in 2019 at 16 years old to pursue a full-time music career.

 Following the success of his debut, Templeman released his second EP, Sunday Morning Cereal, in June 2019 and his third EP, Don't Go Wasting Time, later that same year.

-In April 2019, Templeman performed at the O2 Academy Brixton supporting Sundara Karma and has also supported Sports Team on their UK tour and played the Five Day Forecast and Eurosonic in 2020.
-In January 2020, Templeman started his first mini-tour, with first performing at Headrow House in Leeds, on the 17th January, before selling out his first London headline show at Colours, Hoxton.
+In April 2019, Templeman performed at the O2 Academy Brixton supporting Sundara Karma and has also supported Sports Team on their UK tour and played the Five Day Forecast and Eurosonic Noorderslag in 2020.
+In January 2020, Templeman started his first mini-tour, with first performing at Headrow House in Leeds, on 17 January, before selling out his first London headline show at Colours, Hoxton.
 His 2020 single "Happiness in Liquid Form" was added to rotation on Australian youth broadcaster Triple J. Templeman's 2020 single "Forever Isn't Long Enough" was released on 28 September 2020, and launched with a third consecutive Annie Mac's Hottest Record in the World on BBC Radio 1.
 Templeman singles "Happiness in Liquid Form" and "Obvious Guy" both earned a space on the Radio 1 C List.

-In an interview with Headliner Magazine in 2021, Templeman said of his single "Everybody's Gonna Love Somebody": “I'm just doing it in my room; I'm a normal bloke just making a bit of a tune.
+In an interview with Headliner Magazine in 2021, Templeman said of his single "Everybody's Gonna Love Somebody": "I'm just doing it in my room; I'm a normal bloke just making a bit of a tune.
 It's literally just been me messing around, really; I'm not a professional at it at all.
 I just know how to piece it together enough to make it not sound like a bunch of noise!"

 In November 2020, he was shortlisted as a finalist for MTV Push UK & IRE 2021 for best upcoming artists.

 On 3 November 2021, Templeman released the single "3D Feelings", produced by Justin Young of The Vaccines.
 This was followed by the release of "Broken" in 2022, alongside the announcement of his debut studio album, Mellow Moon, which was released on 27 May through Chess Club Records.

+On 13 February 2024, Templeman released the track "Eyes Wide Shut", the lead single from his second studio album, Radiosoul, which was announced on 7 March and released on 7 June through Chess Club Records.
+The album was anticipated by four more singles: the title track, "Hello Lonely", "Beckham" and "Just a Dance" (featuring Nile Rodgers).
+In May of the same year, the artist performed on the New Music Stage at BBC Radio 1's Big Weekend festival in Luton.